Skip to content

 4. Are there any aspects of life in general that you find difficult to reconcile with your current understanding of the Lord’s Love?
 What aspects do you think others might others find difficult?

-When you have completed all your maps then use the “Concept Map Upload” link to submit all five maps into Moodle for your tutor.
+When you have completed all your maps email them to your tutor.

 2.5 Assignment

-Organise your essay using the Broad Category Headings (below) as the main subheadings.
+Organise your Assignment using the 5 Broad Concept Headings (below) as its main subheadings.

 1. The Nature of the Lord’s Love